 Q. Is there a way to break the anhedonia (from

-wondering if this is reversable or not.
+wondering if this is reversible.
 Is there a possible chance that

-A. Yoga and SAM-e are good options to treat anhedonia.
+A. Yoga practice and SAM-e are good options.

 I was wondering, in general what supplements /